openkoda/openkoda/README.md

 <br/>

 * **Reduce development time and effort**.
-Use pre-built functionalities and out-of-the-box features.
+Use industry-specific application templates, pre-built functionalities and out-of-the-box features.
 * **Adopt a flexible and scalable approach**.
 Build applications with dynamic entities.
 Choose from multiple multi-tenancy models.
 * **Use technology you already know**: Java, Spring Boot, JavaScript, HTML, Hibernate, PostgreSQL
 * **Extend as you wish**.
 Openkoda offers unlimited customization and integration options.